PhoenicisOrg/phoenicis/README.md

 ## Build instructions
 ### Install java-gnome
 Run the maven goal clean alone at least one to install java-gnome in your Maven Repository.
-Otherwise, your build will faild
+Otherwise, your build will fail
 ```
 mvn clean
 ```